 A user can create their own template in several ways; 1) Copying a pre-made structure templates, 2) creating a new template from a previous RT structure file or Varian xml file or 3) Manual creation.
 We wanted to ensure that users could benefit from the previously created templates that follow TG-263 nomenclature, but also have the ability to create their own templates as desired within their clinic.

 All default templates load in ABC order, arranged by the name of the template (Table S1).
-If the user has pre-existing templates in Varian .xml file format, they can be easily added to ROIs .
+If the user has pre-existing templates in Varian .xml file format, they can be easily added to allow for template modification within our program.
+This plugin was created to remove any headache of exporting templates from the Varian system to our program.
+Lastly, the user may create a new template, by adding ROIs and selecting new colors manually.

 Step 2: Manipulation of ROIs